tasict/homebridge-ewelink-sonoff/README.md

 sudo npm i homebridge-ewelink-beta -g
 ```
 #### 2. Configure
-The plugin can either be configured through homebridge-config-ui-x, or add the following to your Homebridge configuration file.
+Add the following to your Homebridge configuration file in the appropriate place.
+These are the basic required fields.
 ```json
 {
    "platform" : "eWeLink",